Aim of this guidance

 An assessment of an applicant’s skills, qualifications and experience should take place first.

 An applicant’s criminal record should be assessed separately, once you’ve decided you wish to offer the applicant a conditional offer of employment.
-This can happen after you’ve provided the applicant with a criminal record self-disclosure form.
 Why is it important it happens after conditional offer?

 If you are conducting criminal record checks as part of your recruitment process, you need to decide whether to wait until the disclosure certificate comes back before conducting an assessment of what they’ve disclosed.
 To decide what process works best for you, you should consider that: